If you’re seeing a line on your processing statement labeled “COMM CARD I/C SAVINGS ADJ,” you’re probably wondering what that is.

 If you take commercial credit cards and process with First Data/Ignite Payments, you can expect to see the COMM CARD I/C SAVINGS ADJ line on your statement.

-Business-to-business companies in manufacturing and professional services regularly accept commercial cards, but other industries such as dining and entertainment may also see commercial credit card transactions and could benefit from passing enhanced data and optimizing interchange.
+Business-to-business companies in manufacturing and professional services regularly accept commercial cards.
+But other industries such as dining and entertainment may also see commercial credit card transactions.
+Therefore, both could benefit from passing enhanced data and optimizing interchange.

 Related article: What is interchange optimization?

 As note above, the COMM CARD I/C SAVINGS ADJ line is not actually a charge.
 Rather, it shows your savings for the month by using the Commercial Card Interchange Service.
 In the example below, the business had a total savings of $42.7410 for Visa commercial transactions.
 Additionally, the business saved $35.7022 for Mastercard commercial transactions.

 If the business wasn’t using the Commercial Card Interchange Service (or a similar service) it would have paid $78.4432 more for commercial transactions this month.